Yew Tian Hoe

 Yew Tian Hoe (Iâu Thian-hô) is a Malaysian politician from DAP.
-He was the Member of Perak State Legislative Assembly for Aulong from 2008 to 2013.
+He was the Member of the Perak State Legislative Assembly for Aulong from 2008 to 2013.

 Politics

 He was dropped as a candidate for the 2013 Malaysian general election in spite of being told by-then DAP Perak state chairman, Ngeh Koo Ham that he is going to defend his seat.
 However, he still participate in the election as an independent candidate.